saltstack/salt-windows-msi/README.md

 You can set a new master with `MASTER_HOSTNAME`.
 This will overrule the master in a kept configuration.

-You can set a new master public key with `MASTER_KEY`, but you must shorten and convert the public key it into one line:
+You can set a new master public key with `MASTER_KEY`, but you must convert it into one line:

 - Remove the first and the last line (`-----BEGIN PUBLIC KEY-----` and `-----END PUBLIC KEY-----`).
 - Remove linebreaks.

-From the default public key file (458 bytes), the one-line key has 394 characters.
+- From the default public key file (458 bytes), the one-line key has 394 characters.
+- Example: `msiexec /i YOUR.msi MASTER_HOSTNAME=YOU MASTER_KEY=MIIBIjA...2QIDAQAB`

 ### On unattended install ("silent install")